telosnetwork/telos-docs/docs/quickstart/launch_on_telos.md

-To set check the gas price set by telos resources go to [teloscan](https://www.teloscan.io/)
+To set check the gas price set by Telos resources go to [teloscan](https://www.teloscan.io/)

 When you deploy using hardhat, it automatically drains your wallet of the funds that it needs to perform the request.
 In other words, there is no pop up confirmation from metamask.
 Once you run the deploy script command then Boom!
 Your charged for gas fees and your contract is deployed.